 An initial committee meeting must take place within three months of the liquidator’s appointment, or the committee’s formation.
 Future meetings may be called by committee members, and there is a time limit of 21 days from the request, for the meeting to take place.

 Begbies Traynor specialises in corporate insolvency, and can offer professional guidance on the liquidation process.
-Our advice is confidential and unbiased, and with 37 offices around the UK, we are able to offer a same-day consultation to discuss your needs.
+Our advice is confidential and unbiased, and with a broad network of offices around the UK, we are able to offer a same-day consultation to discuss your needs.